mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 Try to change the C Compiler.
 Once this is done, go all the way back to the main menu by pressing 3 and then 8.

 Finally, you can save your new configuration.
+Save the config localy if it's just for the test, it will be easier to delete like that.

 ### Local configuration file

 The local configuration must be a `powermake_config.json` just next to your makefile.py.
+(In fact it can be renamed and passed as an argument but it's beyond the scope of this tutorial).
 Just like the global config file, you can edit it by hand, but it's easier to just do this with `powermake -f` as described in [Global configuration file](#global-configuration-file).

 ## Setting a compiler directly in the makefile.py

-In some rare case, something can only be compiled by a very specific compiler.
+In some rare cases, something can only be compiled by a very specific compiler.
 For example, compiling a LLVM libfuzzer script can only be done using clang (In fact, it can also be done with MSVC on Windows, but for the example, let's say the program is not compatible with MSVC and we have no point using any other compiler than clang.).

-In this situation, you directly invoke a specific compiler during your compilation.
+In this situation, you can directly invoke a specific compiler during your compilation.
 Here is an example with a fuzzer.

 ```py